International Council for Traditions of Music and Dance

 15th Symposium on the theme

-The Body in Action: Performance, Ritual and Dance
+The Body in Action: Performance, Work, Ritual and Dance

 Bodies and musical corporeality act as containers and creative vectors for composition, performance and engagement.
 As a source and producer of lived experience through speaking, singing, dancing, and playing instruments, the body itself is an instrument as well as a phenomenological tool for perception.
 The body can appear to be open or closed, and its musical expression often draws from their perceived opposition.
-Early research investigating the factors associated with the music and the body focused on rhythmic motion and movement in ancient cultures (Schaffner 1933, Sachs 1943).
+Early research investigating music and the body focused on rhythmic motion and movement in ancient cultures (Schaffner 1933, Sachs 1943).
 Later, French semiologist Roland Barthes wrote ‘The Grain of the Voice’ (1977), an essay on song, in which the voice ‘has us hear a body which has no civil identity, no “personality”, but which is nevertheless a separate body’.
 ‘The “grain” is the body in the voice as it sings’.
 Barthes stresses the importance of the materiality of sounds produced through interaction with the body.
-Mladen Dolar’s A Voice and Nothing More (2006) separates the sound (phono) from idea (logo), and establishes the voice as the lever of thought, as one of the paramount embodiments of the psychoanalytic object.
+Mladen Dolar’s A Voice and Nothing More (2006) separates the sound (phono) from idea (logo), and establishes the voice as the lever of thought, as one of the paramount embodiments of the psychoanalytic object and Nina Sun Eidsheim's work addresses the racialization of timbre (2019).
 Many have expressed vocal textuality as the pinnacle of embodied relationship with music.
 Others have also written about the conception of the composer’s body present in music, locating within its musical phrases, gestures and tempo changes, signs of the composer’s own body beating, indicating movement or the intention to speak (Leppert and Lipsitz 2000).
 Recent work on embodiment in music reminds that cognition is not exclusively disembodied intellectual perception, but often is most effective when practiced in non-linear and non-textual manners.
-This places it squarely into a non-dualistic relationship of body-mind symbiosis.
+This elicits questioning on whether one can “practice” cognition, and whether embodied forms of knowledge are always non-linear, placing the discussion around embodiment squarely into a non-dualistic relationship of body-mind symbiosis.
+Embodied memory—conveyed in gestures, the spoken word, movement, dance, song, and other performances—offers alternative perspectives to those derived from the written archive and is particularly useful to a reconsideration of historical processes of transnational contact (Taylor 2003).
 Recent research on race, dance, and gesture in this region (Goldberg 2018 2022, Llano 2023) confirm the use of embodiment and music for knowledge-transfer.

 Researchers attempted to evaluate the impact of the body to fulfill a spiritual and sacred function (Rouget 1980), for example enticing the spirit through music to descend into or haunt the body of the devotee (Becker 1994, Kapchan 2007, Jankowksy 2007, Turner 2021).
 Others maintain the notion of "physiological aesthetics", considering the "manual technique" as an element of mediation between "corporeity" and "conceptuality" (Leroi-Gourhan 1964).
 Another central issue is that of gender and musical performance (Ciucci 2022, Elbaz 2016 Rovsing Olsen 1999, Magrini 2003), where groups or individuals try to establish or break down alterities or emphasize biological difference through hierarchical gaze.
 The body is also a site of cultural resistance or protest (Fanon, 1963), a means of experiencing identity or belonging (Serres 2017), and an expressive vehicle in popular culture (Aistrope 2020, Kristeva 1980).